 If you are now expecting some deeply spiritual or philosophical discussion of humanity’s dominance within the animal kingdom, you will be sorely disappointed.
 The purpose of this piece is to point out that individual humans often survive when any reasoning creature would expect them to perish.

-I was reminded of Willy not long ago while heading to the sprawling metropolis of Krum, Texas.1 On this day, I was following my phone’s directions, to see how the route it suggested compared with the one I thought was best.
+I was reminded of Willy not long ago while heading to the sprawling metropolis of Krum, Texas.1 On this day, I followed my phone’s directions to see how the route it suggested compared with the one I thought was best.
 I must admit, it was challenging to give the app much credibility when it insisted it was directing me to “crooom.”

 Language algorithms aside, the directions were pretty good.
 I am not 100 percent certain it was a better route than the one I would have driven.
 Still, it worked, and the road led me past the place Willy should have died in the early 1970s.

 Okay, Willy is a pseudonym I’ve assigned to this guy for two critical reasons.
 First, as I was reminded not long ago, when real names are used in stories such as this, family members of the person discussed may read the post.
 If, as in this case, the post or essay is not flattering, they may be offended or hurt by the truth about their relative.
 Second, I knew so many “Willies” over the years, I cannot remember all their actual names.

 This Willy was a hardworking guy as I remember it.
 In fact, he worked so hard during the week, he needed to relax as quickly and thoroughly as possible when the week was done.
 In plain language, that means Willy cashed his paycheck around the corner from his job and started pounding beers until the week was, at best, a hazy memory.
 On a good weekend, Willy would make Monday morning without ending up in jail, but Willy did not have a lot of good weekends.